 By Junaid Imdad, Blogger & Local SEO Strategist

-In this post, I’ll break down exactly how you can future-proof your local SEO strategy to stay ahead of the curve—and your competitors.
+In this post, I’ll walk you through how to future-proof your local SEO strategy so you can stay ahead of the game and outshine your competitors.

 Why Local SEO Still Matters (Even More Than Before)